alphanodes/redmine_privacy_terms/INSPECTORS.md

 ### [Password length](#password_min_length)

 Make sure your password lenght is 8 or higher.
+Each additional character increases password security.

 ### [User role visibility all](#roles_users_visibility_all)

 Roles with user visibility ALL - make sure if this is really necessary.

+#### Example for user visibility

+There is project A with:

+*   User A
+*   User B

+There is project B with:

+*   User B
+*   User C

+This is what user A sees with user visibility ALL:

+*   User A
+*   User B
+*   User C

+If you change user visibility of User A to "Members of visible projects" this user will only see:

+*   User A
+*   User B

+The user does not see members of other projects, which makes more sense.

 ### [Inactive users](#inactive_users)